 Does my health insurance cover COVID-19?

-The extent of Ministry of Health cover is based on what’s appropriate to address the risks, which is determined by a clinician.
-For more information please visit health.govt.nz
+The extent of the Ministry of Health cover will be determined based on what is appropriate in the circumstances to address the risks to other people and as determined appropriate by a clinician.
+For more information please visit here.

-For expenses that aren’t covered by the Ministry of Health, you can check your policy details by logging into your AA Health account to see whether there are any out of pocket expenses that may be covered.
+For expenses that aren’t covered by the Ministry of Health you can check your policy details on AA Health Insurance account to see if there may be some out-of-pocket expenses that may be covered.